 Pricing: US$19.99 for a lifetime subscription, monthly and yearly options available)

-Use case: Photo editing
+Use case: Photo editing for experts

 Quickshot is a great Instagram photo editor for posts that don’t require accompanying text.
 It is unique in offering camera modes on top of being an editing app.
 You can use the ‘strobe mode’ to capture action, the ‘quickshot mode’ for the perfect angle and enhancement, and the ‘HDR mode’ for lighting adjustment.
 If you’re running a product-based business or are an influencer, this is perfect for you.
 (Psst.. we also have this goodie for you on setting up your Instagram shop)